Contractor Education

 Certificates of insurance show that a policy exists, not what it actually covers.
 They do not explain exclusions, limits, or gaps that may appear during a claim.

-A single uncovered incident can follow a contractor longer than expected.
+One uncovered incident can quietly follow a contractor longer than expected.

 How Companies Use Our Contractor Education